trumant/github-action-new-dependencies-advisor/README.md

-# Highlight new NPM dependencies in Pull Requests
+# Alert when new npm dependencies added to a project

 In Pull Requests, this action highlight the addition of new NPM dependencies in one of the `package.json` of your repository.